2024 Solar Incentives Guide for Blue Ash, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Credits: Tax credits reduce, dollar-for-dollar, the amount of income tax you owe the federal government.
-Tax credits are different from tax deductions.
+• Tax Credits: Tax credits are dollar-for-dollar reductions that lower the amount of income tax you owe the government.
+(A tax credit is different from a tax deduction.)

-• Net Metering: You may be able to sign a net metering agreement with your Blue Ash utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
+• Net Metering: You may be able to sign a net metering contract with your Blue Ash utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
 Your utility company will then subtract this value from your monthly utility bill.

 Best Solar Financing